 We have an employee we hear is having personal problems at home.
 We believe his marriage is in trouble and one of his children was recently arrested.
 Even though he continues to do a good job at work, we believe he would benefit from counseling.
 Can we make a mandatory referral for him?

 No. Unless the employee is exhibiting problems in their workplace performance, attendance or productivity, a mandatory referral is not appropriate.
 Instead, we recommend that the supervisor informally remind the employee of the resources available through the EAP and give them the EAP contact information.
 The EAP is also available to the supervisor to discuss the situation and consult about how to approach the employee and to review available EAP resources.
 We encourage organizations to contact the EAP any time to discuss questions or concerns about resources and responding to employee needs.

 For consultation and hands on personal support as you consider using the Mandatory Referral program, contact First Choice Health EAP to discuss circumstances and next steps.
 Licensed clinical staff are here to advise our clients as they navigate the process.

 Julee has been with First Choice Health EAP since 2011.
-She is a licensed Marriage and Family Therapist and manages the EAP Mandatory Referral program with her business accounts.
+She is a licensed Marriage and Family Therapist and manages the EAP Mandatory Referral program, conducts Critical Incident Debriefings, trainings, and supervisor consultations.
 Her prior roles include serving as the Education Director for the local Alzheimer's Association for 9 years, and as School Reintegration Coordinator for UCLA Medical Center and Children's Hospital Los Angeles in pediatric oncology.
 Julee is also a Disaster Mental Health Volunteer with the American Red Cross and served at Ground Zero in New York after the attack on Sept.
 11, 2001.
 She has been in private practice for over 25 years specializing in chronic illness, eldercare, trauma response, and marital and family crisis.